andrewbaillie/andrewbaillie/docs/README.md

   <audio controls src="./assets/audio/weather-forecast-2.mp3"></audio>
 </figure>

-- Mentored junior members of staff from 2019 onwards, which helped one person move from a Testing role to Software Engineering.
+- Mentoring junior members of staff from 2019 onwards, which helped one person move from a Testing role to Software Engineering.

 <br/>
 <br/>
 **Developer** @ [Everyone](http://www.weareeveryone.com/) (March 2012 - August 2018)<br/>
 Working full time as a web developer building complex bespoke websites using the in-house CMS.

-- Built a web interface for a ticket booking system that a client was using offline, allowing the public to book tickets to single events and build an itinerary for a more complex multi event ticket.
+- Developed a user-friendly web interface for a ticket booking system which the client was currently using for walk up bookings.
+Enabling public access to book tickets for individual events and create itineraries for complex multi-event tickets.
-- Multiple e-commerce websites requiring integration with payment processors (typically Sage), booking systems or intranet hosted CRM systems.
+- Developed multiple e-commerce websites requiring integration with payment processors (typically Sage), booking systems or intranet hosted CRM systems.

 <br/>
 **Developer** @ Techno Data Solutions (December 2006 - March 2012)<br/>